 - Gently blot up all the excess coffee, being careful not to force the stain further into the fibers.

 - Make a solution in a small dish consisting of hot water and mild dishwashing detergent.

 - Stir the solution to form a frothy foam on the top.
 Dip a cloth in the foam portion of the solution and apply directly to the stain.

 - Soak a separate cloth in clear, cold water, wring it out as thoroughly as possible and gently rinse the foam from the felt or fur.

 - Continue until the stain is removed from the fabric.
 This method may result in an oily residue on the felt or fur.
 Refer to the section on oily residue for cleaning.

-Coffee Stain Removal from Wood
+Removal From Wood

 Removing coffee stains from wood is exceptionally easy, as the coffee cannot bind to the wood as easily as fabric.

 - Add several drops of dishwashing liquid to warm water.

 - Dip a cloth in the water and wipe it over the stained surface.